lasik marketing with google ads

 Here are the basics of how it works: When someone visits your site, a cookie is placed on their browser.
 Then, when that same person visits another site, Google sees this cookie and knows to show your ad to those same users.
 It’s a great way of reminding them to make a decision and get in touch with you as they’re browsing the web.

 As you can see, coupling these types of ads with PPC ads, along with your other internet marketing efforts, is a great way of staying top of mind with potential leads, driving more users back to your site with very minimal effort.

+Google Ads are a necessary staple in your LASIK marketing arsenal.
 One of the best things about running ads in Google is that you can start today.
 Unlike many other types of internet marketing, there is little wait or turnaround.
 With Google ads, all you really need is a landing page (which we can build for you) and a plan for who to target and how (which we can develop for you).
 Then, once it’s set up properly in the Google platform (which we can handle for you), you can start seeing results within days if not hours.

 If you’re ready to use Google Ads to help fuel your business growth efforts, get in touch with us today.